 Title image: Florida governor Rick Scott giving updates on Hurricane Irma.
-Note the sign language interpreter to the left.
+Note the American Sign Language interpreter to the left.

 If you have been following the coverage as closely as I have, you may have noticed the American Sign Language (ASL) interpreters who have always been at Governor Scott’s side.
 Here are 10 things you might like to know about ASL.

-1. ASL is not signed English.
+1. American Sign Language is not signed English.
 It has its own syntax and vocabulary structure.
 It is not related to British Sign Language.
 Rather, it has historic ties to French Sign Language.

-2. The exaggerated facial expressions of the interpreters might look goofy to someone who knows nothing about ASL.
+2. The exaggerated facial expressions of the interpreters might look goofy to someone who knows nothing about American Sign Language.
 However, the expressions are an integral part of the language.
 A yes/no-question will be asked with raised brows.
 A what-question will be asked with furrowed brows.
 The person asking the question is not angry.

 The topic of the hurricane is dramatic, and so are the interpreter’s facial expressions and hand signs.

-3. ASL has a full range of expressive power just like any other language.
+3. American Sign Language has a full range of expressive power just like any other language.
 People tell jokes, create poetry, produce plays – everything.
 And just like any other language there are regional differences, as well as differences in some signs used in the black and white Deaf communities.

 4. Hand shape, hand orientation, hand movement and hand placement (where the sign is made on the body) are the ways words are formed.
 Here are a few examples: